deftio/wordgen/README.md

 ## Usage
 Clone via git
-Deploy as a single page website or file:://open should work

-Using URL parameters you can control the word generation:
+Deploy as a single page website or file:://open should work Using URL parameters you can control the word generation.

 ## Examples (hosted on github pages)